Now that you’ve set up your insurance features, you can start submitting insurance claims. Woo-hoo!

 If you plan to create a CMS-1500 or EDI file for this patient, you will want to ensure you fill out as many of the fields as possible.

-While you can always return to this area later to fill in more details, you will want to complete this area before you generate a CMS 1500 form or submit a claim.
+While you can always return to this area later to fill in more details, you will want to complete this area before you generate a CMS 1500 form or submit an insurance claim under this policy.

-Here are a few of the claim fields and the box line they match up with on the CMS-1500 form:
+Here are a few of the Insurance Policy fields and the box line they match up with on the CMS-1500 form:

 - Claim, or Identification Number (Required): Box 1a